Get involved in shaping Perth and Kinross

 We did

-The Council will now update and finalise the Blairgowrie & Rattray SWMP and report the conclusions to the next available Climate Change and Sustainability Committee.
+The Councilwill now finalise the Alyth NFM study and report the conclusions to the next available Climate Change and Sustainability Committee.
 Thereafter, the Council will implement the recommendations of the reports (subject to funding and any statutory approvals).
 The Council will carry out further consultation with the community as proposals are further developed.